 First, one should acclimate the cat to a sturdy plastic travel carrier.
 Include the carrier in the cat’s environment at home to desensitize your pet to its presence.
-Offer special treats within the carrier, such as catnip, gourmet canned foods, bite sized treats, etc. Some cats are willing to sleep in an opened carrier, especially if it is elevated on a shelf and has a good view of the room.
+Offer special treats within the carrier, such as catnip, gourmet canned foods, bite sized treats, etc. Additionally, pretreating the travel kennel with a product called Feliway, may alleviate stress of travel.
+Some cats are willing to sleep in an opened carrier, especially if it is elevated on a shelf and has a good view of the room.
 Try taking the top off and allowing the cat to sleep in the bottom half with a comfortable bed in it.
 Eventually, take the cat on short, slow car rides (maybe just once around the block) while inside the carrier to acclimate them to car travel.
 When the day comes for the veterinary appointment, try to keep the cat confined to the house or within a room so you can locate him easily.
 Try to encourage him into the crate without coercion.
 Some cats will respond to being placed into a soft sack or pillow case first, then placed into the crate hind-end first.
 Sometimes wrapping the cat in a large towel and doing the same will suffice.

 Bring something from the home that has a familiar odor on it.
 If your cat has developed a liking to catnip, this can be a relaxing substance to place in the crate or bedding that is included in the travel crate.
 Notify the veterinary team that you’re on your way so that they can prepare a room for immediate availability, or at least a private waiting area, if it is a busy time of the day.
 Try to schedule non-emergency visits at times of the day when it is typically not busy at a veterinary clinic.
 These time slots might correlate to school commutes when most other pet owners are picking up or delivering children to school.
 Maybe the middle of the day is better before most owners are off of work.